Wider topics: policy summaries

 IFoA view on Consumer Duty

 The IFoA supports the FCA’s focus on outcomes rather than compliance with rules, on enabling better decisions, and on the needs of consumers, especially vulnerable ones.
 We agree with the FCA that the four key elements of the firm-consumer relationship are communications, products and services, customer service, and price and value.
-We have highlighted the risk that some consumers may not like ‘good outcomes’, preferring ‘low prices in the short term’, and the proposals may have to allow such customers to insist on bad choices.
+Our consultation response highlighted the risk that some consumers may not like ‘good outcomes’, preferring ‘low prices in the short term’, which may allow such customers to insist on bad choices.

-The FCA intends to use levers such as fines for firms and redress for consumers to tackle serious misconduct regarding Consumer Duty.
+The FCA relies on levers such as fines for firms and redress for consumers to tackle serious misconduct regarding Consumer Duty.
 We have proposed that the FCA should apply sanctions against individuals for breaches that lead to widespread poor outcomes.

 Further resources